shantytown/shanty/README.md

 ## Contibuting

 We welcome any contribution, whether big or small!
-We're busy importing our planned work as GitHub issues so people can join in the fun.
+We're busy importing our planned work as GitHub issues so people can join in the fun, we also have a [Huboard](https://huboard.com/shantytown/shanty) to make following the progress easier.
 If you have any questions, please hit us up on our freenode IRC channel `#shantytown`.

 ## License